anuj9604/Python-Gen-Scripts/README.md

 # Python-Gen-Scripts
 Basic projects and solution to get started with

-Open these files preferably in Jupyter notebook or VS code, else ope in a text editor and sort out python code from markup text
+Open these files preferably in Jupyter notebook or VS code, else open in a text editor and filter out code from markup text